anthonyli358/pyspark-intro-notebook/README.md

 ## Data

 The nycflights13 dataset is commonly used in R for exploratory analysis.
-Here we also use data from NYC flights in 2013, which can be found on kaggle [here](https://www.kaggle.com/lampubhutia/nyc-flight-delay).
+Here we also use data from NYC flights in 2013, which can be found on Kaggle [here](https://www.kaggle.com/lampubhutia/nyc-flight-delay).